Updated: Nov 28, 2020

 Garlic press- optional but convenient

 Food processor (the most convenient), you can also carefully use a blender, immersion blender or mash everything by hand

-Sea salt and fresh cracked black pepper to taste
+Sea salt & cracked pepper

 How to use your hummus: